buffer/thug/README.md

 Thug is open source and free to use for any purpose (even commercial ones).
-If you use and appreciate Thug, consider supporting the project with a donation using Paypal (details at http://buffer.github.com/thug/).
+If you use and appreciate Thug, consider supporting the project with a donation using Paypal (details at https://buffer.github.com/thug/).

 ## License information

 Copyright (C) 2011-2016 Angelo Dell'Aera <angelo.dellaera@honeynet.org>

-License: GNU General Public License, version 2 or later; see COPYING.txt
+License: GNU General Public License, version 2; see COPYING.txt
          included in this archive for details.